 North Wales is renowned for its outdoor activities.
 It’s not just because of the mountains, but also down to places like Zip World Velocity 2 at Bethesda, which is home to the world’s fastest zip line.
 You can whizz across the former quarry site at speeds of up to 100mph/160kmh if you’re feeling brave!

 Caernarfon, like Bethesda, requires a short there-and-back detour from the main route.
 But you wouldn’t want to miss either.
 Caernarfon is home to Wales’ most famous castle, another soaring medieval monument that served as a royal palace for Edward I. For a different side to this much-visited town go to Galeri, a modern complex with art spaces, a cinema and a café/bar on the redeveloped waterfront.

 Return to Bangor, crossing the Menai Strait that separates the Isle of Anglesey from mainland Wales either on the modern Britannia Bridge or via the historic Menai Suspension Bridge.
-Designed by 19th-century genius Thomas Telford, it was the world’s first iron suspension bridge when it opened in 1826.
+Designed by 19th-century engineering genius Thomas Telford, it was the world’s first iron suspension bridge when it opened in 1826.